 Though Mulberry Street is a delightful peek into the vivid imagination of a child, publishers in 1937 were not receptive; in fact, Ted presented his manuscript to 27 publishing houses and received 27 rejections.
 Discouraged, Ted literally bumped into an old Dartmouth friend who happened to work at Vanguard Press, a division of Houghton Mifflin.
 His friend offered to take the manuscript and illustrations to show them to key decision-makers.
 Vanguard wound up publishing Mulberry Street, which was well received by librarians and reviewers.

-His next career turning point was in response to Rudolf Flesch’s book and John Hersey’s article, both entitled Why Johnny Can’t Read; the premise for both article and book was that children’s books were boring.
+His next career turning point was in response to Rudolf Flesch’s book, Why Johnny Can’t Read (1955), and John Hersey’s LIFE magazine article, Why Can’t My Child Read?
+(1954).
+The premise for both article and book was that children’s books were boring.
 Hersey was outraged with the current primers, calling them “antiseptic” and the children in them “unnaturally clean.”
 He called for illustrations “that widen rather than narrow the associative richness the children give to the words,” and concluded that the work of artists like Geisel and Walt Disney would be more appropriate (Morgan, pp.153-54).

 So in an unusual act of “sharing” an author, Houghton Mifflin and Random House asked Ted to write a children’s primer using 220 new-reader vocabulary words; the end result was The Cat in the Hat.
 Houghton Mifflin reserved textbook rights and Random House reserved retail/trade rights.
 While schools were hesitant to adopt it as an “official” primer, children and parents swarmed for copies.